 Marines Save Patients Waiting to Board Hospital Ship USNS Comfort

-A pair of U.S. Marines sprang into action recently, taking decisive action in New York.
+A pair of U.S. Marines sprang into action earlier in April, taking decisive action in New York.
 The Marines’ quick thinking and immediate response saved the lives of patients waiting to board the USNS Comfort.